 4. Bear spray (pepper spray)-purchase in Skagway as it’s not allowed on airplanes, even in checked baggage

-Random notes about the trail
+Notes about the trail

 Temperatures in the summer are not generally extreme, though rain is common.
 Average temperatures in July and August are in the low 50s (F) to low 60s but can can reach the 80s in a heat wave.
 Snow fields can be present near the summit even in August.
+Compared to the Sierra, the nights were warmer than we expected.

 Water is plentiful along the trail.
 On the U.S. side minor streams near campsites usually run clear and are easier on a water filter than river water, which can contain glacier silt.

-The campsites are being improved yearly and all now have wooden tent platforms and privies.
+Campsites are being improved yearly and all now have wooden tent platforms and privies.

 Solid and suspension bridges negate the need for any stream crossings.
 In the first day you’ll encounter a narrow plank boardwalk through an extensive swampy section.